cjneely10/EukMetaSanity/INSTALLATION.md

 ## **Your installation is complete!**

-If you wish to download additional databases to use in the `Report` step, use the `mmseqs database` command to pull them prior to running **EukMetaSanity**, and add their location to your `report-config.ini` file in the `[mmseqs] DATA` section.
+If you wish to download additional databases to use in the `report` step, use the `mmseqs database` command to pull them prior to running **EukMetaSanity**, and add their location to your `report-config.yaml` file in the `mmseqs.dependencies` section under `mmseqs.search.data` and `mmseqs.search.convertalis`.

 ## Non-Conda installation